-With the right software, in-house legal teams can initiate legal holds with ease, conduct targeted preservation and collections, process data more efficiently, and review documents with confidence.
+With ZDiscovery document review software, in-house legal teams can initiate legal holds with ease, conduct targeted preservation and collections, process data more efficiently, and review documents with confidence.
 What are you waiting for?

-Onboarding software is often a big investment of both time and money, so it’s best to have a good idea from the start what would work best for your team.
-It’s easy to be intrigued by an all-encompassing solution that promises state of the art technology, but an over-complicated system that’s hard to remember and hard to use might not be the right fit for your team.
+Choosing the right ediscovery software is often a big investment of both time and money, so it’s best to have a good idea from the start of what your team would like to accomplish.
+It’s easy to be intrigued by an “all-encompassing” solution that promises state-of-the-art technology, but an over-complicated system that’s hard to learn and hard to use might not be the right fit for your team.

-A good place to start is by auditing your current ediscovery process.
-Where is your company spending the most?
+Start by auditing your current ediscovery process.
+Where is your company spending the most time?
+How about the most legal spend?
 What areas are potentially at risk for data security or privacy?
-This process is best done by connecting your IT and legal operations departments to make sure all parties are aware of what’s required of them.
+(To understand your company’s security policies, connect with your IT and legal operations departments to make sure all parties are aware of what’s required of them.)

 Putting Your Ediscovery Software to the Test

-With your shortlist in hand, it’s time to start testing your options.
-During this process it’ll pay off in the long run to be as thorough as possible, making sure the software can handle every task that you’ve outlined in the steps above.
+With your short list in hand, it’s time to start testing your options.
+During this process it’ll pay off in the long run to be as thorough as possible, making sure the software can handle the bulk of the tasks that you’ve outlined in the steps above.
 And remember, demos can often be deceiving.
 A shiny tool may look nice when someone is presenting, but how well will it operate when the vendor isn’t in the room?

 Making the Right Decision for Your Team

-Lastly, before you move forward with any software, make sure you’re aware of the upfront and ongoing costs.
+Before you move forward with any software, make sure you’re aware of the upfront and ongoing costs.
 It’s important that this matches up with what you’re expecting as far as a return on investment.
-Streamlining your ediscovery process or replacing a costly older process with Zapproved ediscovery software will both have immense savings.
-And finally, take a hard look at what you stand to gain by reducing risks, bringing more in-house, and upping your security measures.
+Streamlining your ediscovery process or replacing a costly older process will both have immense savings.
+In addition, take a hard look at what you stand to gain by reducing risks, bringing more in-house, and upping your security measures.